 Signs of a foundation problem can be ignored

-In some cases, cracks are simply a sign of a home settling and not a sign of a larger issue.
+In some cases, cracks are simply a sign of minor home settling and not a sign of a larger issue.
 They might appear near the top or bottom of walls but remain the same size for years and present no real issue.
 But in other homes, the cracks will continue to spread as the issue gets worse.
 Finding out the difference as soon as possible will help you figure out a plan of action before any problem gets worse.

 Moving quickly pays off